en

 Hologram in the Chinese passport from 2012

-Another interesting case is the Chinese Travel Document.
-Issued by Chinese diplomatic and consular offices abroad, it allows Chinese citizens living overseas to travel to a limited number of countries, some visa-free, as well as return to China.
-Depending on the type of document, it may permit single or multiple entries.
+Issued by Chinese diplomatic and consular offices abroad, the Chinese Travel Document allows Chinese citizens overseas to return to China or travel to a limited number of countries, depending on the document type.

-The data page in the Chinese travel document from 2004
+Chinese travel document from 2010

 The front and reverse sides of the Chinese identity card from 2004